Adejumok/ArtSalesSystem/README.md

 * Automatic CRUD functionality using Spring Repository pattern
 * RESTful service using annotation which supports both XML and JSON request/response
 * Spring Data Integration with JPA/Hibernate with familiar annotations and few lines of configuration
-* Security to authenticate and authorize users as well as role types
+* Security to authenticate and authorize users.